EffectiX/passwordchecker/readme.md

         ]);
 //...
 ```
-On your validation logic, call the `EffectiX\PasswordChecker\Rules\PasswordScoreRule` rule class and pass the score threshold you want to enforce on that validation.
+On your validation logic, call the `Effectix\PasswordChecker\Rules\PasswordScoreRule` rule class and pass the score threshold you want to enforce on that validation.

 If you run `artisan vendor:publish --tag=passwordchecker.config` you will get a config file where you can manage a default score threshold for all your uses of this rule, without specifying it in each validation usage.